CICCIOSGAMINO/CORS-server/README.md

 ===========

 ### Intro
 Cross-Origin Resource Sharing (CORS) is a specification that enables truly open access across domain-boundaries.
 If you serve public content, please consider using CORS to open it up for universal JavaScript/browser access.

 A CORS server give the CORS resources on the web through simple GET request to the resources (like REST apis).

+### Grunt
+Another tool to use in develope mode to serve the CORS enable content is Grunt, check out the docs about that, with a simple command you can start a developer test server :

+	grunt serve

 ### Express
 Express is the Node.js mainly famous application framework, use in this case to accept the CORS request and responde with the right